 I was able to reach the summit after trying three times between May and July of this year.

-For my first try in May, I started from Shibazawa Gate via Mt.
-Hijiri with the goal of returning on a day trip, regardless of how fast I was, but I decided that my stamina would not last due to lack of training.
+For my first try in May, I started from the Shibazawa Gate via Mt.
+Hijiri with the goal of returning on a day trip, regardless of the speed of time, but I decided that my physical strength from lack of training would not last.
 I returned from Mt.

 Due to heavy rain, we changed our approach from the Torikura trailhead and were able to safely reach Mt.
 Akaishi on our second try.
 I felt an indescribable feeling.
 The Southern Alps was an irreplaceable place that stimulated something in each person.